PrunaAI/pruna/docs/user_manual/configure.rst

    .. tab:: PrunaDataModule

-      You can also create a fully custom ``PrunaDataModule`` use it in your workflow.
+      You can also create a ``PrunaDataModule`` use it in your workflow.
-      This process is more flexible but also more complex.
-It allows for more control over the dataset and the data loading process.
+      This process is more flexible but also more complex and need to adhere to certain configuration limitations.
       The process for defining a ``PrunaDataModule`` is highlighted in the :doc:`Evaluation </docs_pruna/user_manual/evaluate>` page but a basic example of adding it to the ``SmashConfig`` is shown below.

       .. code-block:: python